-This guide will go through your Active Member 2020 Annual Benefit Statement with you-going through the main sections of the statement as well as explaining some of the pension terms that are used.
+This guide is designed to help you understand your 2022 Annual Benefit Statement (for active members).
+We will describe the main sections of the statement as well as explaining some of the pension terms that are used.

-You will have received an Annual Benefit Statement if you were a member of the Local Government Pension Scheme (or LGPS for short) before 31 March 2020.
+You will have received an Annual Benefit Statement if you were an active member of the Local Government Pension Scheme (or LGPS for short) before 31 March 2022.
+Your statement shows the value of your pension to 31 March 2022, as well as a projection to normal pension age assuming you continue to contribute.
+If you have more than one active employment, you will receive a statement for each employment.

 The LGPS is an occupational pension scheme.
 That means that it is linked to your pay and contributions for each job that you do.
-If you have more than one job, you will receive a different statement for each role.

 While every effort is made to ensure that your statement is as accurate as possible, you should not base a decision to retire on the contents of this Annual Benefit Statement alone.
-The Pension Team will calculate your exact entitlement when you retire based on your salary and membership, and prevailing legislation at that time.
+Your exact entitlement will be calculated when you retire based on your salary and membership, and prevailing legislation at that time.

-You might find it helpful to have your own statement in front of you whilst you look at this guide.
+It will be helpful to have your own statement in front of you whilst looking at this guide.